baselhn-cmd/Evlore-pp5/README.md

 **Bug:** When user had add a review there was an delete option on every review, even if the user had not write it by themself.
 **Fix:** Add a if statement with the request user and it solved it.

-**Bug:** When a user had add a product to wishlist, there was shown a filled star at the product page on that product.
-Adn empty stars at the other product.
-But if a user added more products to wishlist, there added a star, so if the user had ad three product threr where shown three stars in product page beside the product name.
-**Fix:** I had an else statement that ruined it.
-When i removed the else statement there was only one filled star that showed on the products that the user had added.
-And on the rest of the product there is no star at all.

 ## Deployment
 To deploy my project, I had to use the Code Institute Python Essentials Template with all the neccesserely code for this project to work woth Django.
 With that template I create a repository in Github where i start my project.
 And then open it and work with it at Gitpod workspaces.